rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 The author also feels that it is necessary when making the chroot jail document for SFTP to also discuss the other things that you should do as a system administrator to minimize the target that you offer to the world via SSH.
 For this reason, division of this document is in four parts:

 1. The first deals with the general information that you will use for the entire document.
-2. The second deals with the setup of the chroot, and if you decide to stop there that is totally up to you.
+2. The second deals with the chroot setup.
+If you stop there that is totally up to you.
 3. The third part deals with setting up public/private key SSH access for your system administrators and turning off remote password-based authentication.
 4. This document's fourth and last section deals with turning off remote root logins.